 No – the application needs to be made by the teachers/teaching assistants who would be the winner.
 If there is a teacher/teaching assistant who you think is a perfect fit for the Classroom Changemakers award, please contact them directly to suggest they make an application.

 We are open to awarding activities which have already received funding.

 No, you can only submit one application per teacher.
 Schools/colleges can submit multiple applications, but teachers can only be involved in one application each.

-es, there is a recording of the webinar we held on the 6th February.
+Yes, there is a recording of the webinar we held on 6 February.
 The webinar begins at 04:45.
 The webinar covers the background to the awards programme, the selection and eligibility criteria and details on the sorts of ideas we're looking for.

 The requirements of the award are:

 We anticipate a high volume of applications and so will not be issuing individual feedback.
 We will publish some summary feedback to all shortlisted applicants.

 Final decisions will be made in mid-March 2020.